doclongdong/WinDumpster/ScreenTime/README.md

 ### Ways to automatically run it:

-For all the following, the command in Task scheduler will be the first word of the command and the arguments will be the rest of the command.
+For all the following, the Action command in Task scheduler will be the first word of the command and the arguments will be the rest of the command.

 #### with grayscale